-For individual assets (stocks, mutual funds, ETFs, bonds), Kwanti presents total return including both income and appreciation.
+For all assets (stocks, mutual funds, ETFs, SMA, bonds), Kwanti presents total return including both income and appreciation.
 Dividends are assumed reinvested unless specified otherwise.

 Kwanti uses time-weighted return (TWR) with daily valuation for portfolio returns.
 This method removes the effect of cash flows and is recommended by GIPS (Global Investment Performance Standards) for portfolio returns.